 Vitamin and Mineral Content

-When pure cow ghee is produced, it is done by complete removal of milk solids from the butter.
+When pure organic grass fed ghee is produced, it is done by complete removal of milk solids from the butter.
 Grass fed cow ghee contains a negligible quantity of calcium that is 1 milligram/ tablespoon.
 Organic grass fed Ghee also contains 108 micrograms of vitamin A, which is an extensive quantity for such a small spoon size.
 One tablespoon of grass fed ghee offers 12% and 15% of the suggested daily consumptions of vitamin A for an adult men and women, respectively.

 Potential Protectant against Carcinogens

-According to a health related study published in September 2012 in “The Indian Journal of Medical Research” it was reported that grass fed ghee, if compared to sunflower or soybean oil, declines enzyme activity accountable for triggering carcinogens within the liver.
+According to a health related study published in September 2012 in “The Indian Journal of Medical Research” it was reported that organic grass fed ghee, if compared to sunflower or soybean oil, declines enzyme activity accountable for triggering carcinogens within the liver.
 The study also showed that ghee helped in increasing carcinogen detoxification — the release of carcinogens from the body.

 Preservation and Heavy Consumption